gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 #### Limitations
 - globally shared data is vulnerable
 - tight coupling can cause ripple effects
+- not good design
+  - not easy to maintain

 ## Day 21 Mar 2, 2018